JodieMullins/quizme/README.md

 I decided to document both answers in immediate order for an idea of the truthfulness in two incorrect answers.

 Following proper git order of commands, there is an immediate first correct option to determine the command that will not work upon running in the command terminal.
-There is also a correct syntax option available that will not immediately, but is also not in the immediate assumed order of operations given the question.
+There is also a correct syntax option available that will not run immediately, but is also not in the immediate assumed order of operations given the question.